-- 3. The Chartered Institute of Public Finance and Accountancy's (CIPFA) Treasury Management in the Public Services Code of Practice requires the Council to approve an annual Treasury Management Strategy and, report treasury performance mid-year and at the year end. - 4.
-The Council has invested substantial sums of money and is therefore exposed to financial risks including the loss of invested funds and the revenue effect of changing interest rates.
-The successful identification, monitoring and control of risk is therefore central to the Treasury Management Strategy. - 5.
+- 6. The Council has invested substantial sums of money and is therefore exposed to financial risks including the loss of invested funds and the revenue effect of changing interest rates.
+The successful identification, monitoring and control of risk is therefore central to the Treasury Management Strategy. - 7.
 In line with the requirements of the 2017 Prudential Code, Council approved the Capital, Investment and Treasury Strategy in February 2020.
-These are intrinsically linked so, whilst in the past these have been presented to Members as separate reports, they were pulled together into a consolidated document this year. - 6.
-This report provides information on the performance of the Council's Treasury Investments for the first six months of the 2020/21 financial year.
-The performance of the Council's Commercial Investments which are part of the Commercial Strategy is reported separately through 6-monthly update reports therefore that detail is not included in this report.
-On this basis it is worth noting that whilst the treasury income and cost implications of commercial investment acquisitions are included within this report, the investment property income is not. - 7.
-CIPFA has defined Treasury Management as: "the management of the organisation's cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks." - 8.
-The Council has delegated responsibility for the oversight and monitoring of its treasury management policies and practices to Audit Committee, and for the execution and administration of treasury management decisions to the S151 Officer who will act in accordance with the organisation's policy statement and Treasury Management Practices (TMPs), and CIPFA's standard of Professional Practice on Treasury Management.

-- 9. The Council regards the successful identification, monitoring and control of risk to be the prime criteria by which the effectiveness of its treasury management activities will be measured.
+These are intrinsically linked so, whilst in the past these have been presented to Members as separate reports, they were pulled together into a consolidated document this year. - 8.
+CIPFA has defined Treasury Management as: "the management of the organisation's cash flows, its banking, money market and capital market transactions; the effective control of the risks associated with those activities; and the pursuit of optimum performance consistent with those risks." - 9.
+The Council has delegated responsibility for the oversight and monitoring of its treasury management policies and practices to Audit Committee, and for the execution and administration of treasury management decisions to the S151 Officer who will act in accordance with the organisation's policy statement and Treasury Management Practices (TMPs), and CIPFA's standard of Professional Practice on Treasury Management. - 10.
+The Council regards the successful identification, monitoring and control of risk to be the prime criteria by which the effectiveness of its treasury management activities will be measured.
 Specific risks are identified in the Council's approved Treasury Management Practices.
-The risks include: - Liquidity Risk (Adequate cash resources) - Interest Rate Risk (Fluctuations in the value of investments and borrowing). - Inflation Risks (Exposure to inflation) - Fraud, Error and Corruption, and Contingency Management (Exposure to loss through fraud, error or other eventualities) - Refinancing Risks (Impact of debt maturing in future years). - Legal & Regulatory Risk (Compliance with statutory and regulatory requirements). - 10.
+The risks include: - Liquidity Risk (Adequate cash resources) - Interest Rate Risk (Fluctuations in the value of investments and borrowing). - Inflation Risks (Exposure to inflation) - Fraud, Error and Corruption, and Contingency Management (Exposure to loss through fraud, error or other eventualities) - Refinancing Risks (Impact of debt maturing in future years). - Legal & Regulatory Risk (Compliance with statutory and regulatory requirements). - 11.
 The Local Government Act 2003 requires the Council to 'have regard to' the Prudential Code and to set Prudential Indicators for the next three years to ensure that the Council's capital investment plans are affordable, prudent and sustainable.
-The Act therefore requires the Council to set out its treasury strategy for borrowing and to prepare an Annual Investment Strategy; this sets out the Council's policies for managing its investments and for giving priority to the security and liquidity of those investments. - 11.
+The Act therefore requires the Council to set out its treasury strategy for borrowing and to prepare an Annual Investment Strategy; this sets out the Council's policies for managing its investments and for giving priority to the security and liquidity of those investments. - 12.
 When the strategy for 2020/21 was written it took into account the Council's current treasury position and drew upon the forecasts for interest rates provided by the Council's treasury advisors, Arlingclose, leading to the proposed Prudential Indicators included.
-This has been updated with the most recent forecast as at September 2020. - 12.
-The updated Treasury Management Strategy is attached at Appendix 1. - 13.
-The remainder of the report provides information on: - Regulatory updates - Treasury Management Position - Current Borrowing - Treasury Investment Activity - Pooled Fund Investments - Non Treasury Investments
+This has been updated with the most recent forecast as at September 2020.

+- 13. The updated Treasury Management Strategy is attached at Appendix 1.

+- 14. The remainder of the report provides information on:

+- Regulatory updates

+- Treasury Management Position

+- Current Borrowing

+- Treasury Investment Activity

+- Pooled Fund Investments

+- Non Treasury Investments